 President | Theology

 Deacon Roberts lives in Chestnut Hill with his wife Hannah and their four daughters.
-He teaches theology at Martin Saints Classical High School and is the president of the board.
+He is chairman of the theology department at Martin Saints Classical High School and is the president of the board.
 He is also on staff at Holy Martyrs parish as the parish's permanent deacon.

 Chris is a convert who grew up in Baltimore.
 Chris and Hannah met when they were both theology students at Oxford University in England.
-Hannah is from a small villagein North Yorkshire, England.
-When she was a child, the real life James Herriot was her family's veterinarian.
+Hannah is from a small village in North Yorkshire, England.
 Chris and Hannah were married at Ampleforth Abbey, a Benedictine school and monastery also in Yorkshire.
 As an adult, Hannah worked for poor churches in the East End of London to help them restore their buildings.
-More recently, Hannah has been an assistant catechist in the Catechesis of the Good Shepherd, as well as homeschooling some of the Roberts daughters.
+More recently, Hannah has helped teach the Catechesis of the Good Shepherd, as well as homeschooling the Roberts daughters.
 She and her friend Betsy Puntel wrote a book together, A Child's Book of the Mass, in order to help both adults and children understand the liturgy more deeply.

 The Roberts family moved to Philadelphia in 2005 so that Chris could teach in the Ethics Program at Villanova University.
 Chris has also worked for the Collegium Institute at the University of Pennsylvania.
-Pope Francis awarded him the Benemerenti Medal for being the primary writer and editor of Love is Our Mission: the family fully alive, the catechism for the 2015 World Meeting of Families.
+Pope Francis awarded him the Benemerenti Medal for being the primary writer and editor of Love is Our Mission: the family fully alive, which was the official catechism for the 2015 World Meeting of Families.